pharmbio/robotlab/cellpainter/sop.md

    If moves fail: move the instruments to their correct locations.

-   If that is not possible update the locations using the `cellpainter-moves` program.
+   If that is not possible ask Dan to update the locations under _More: edit moves_.

 ## Loading the incubator